James0711/what-happens-when/README.rst

 What happens when...
 ====================

-This repository is an attempt to answer the age-old interview question "What happens when you type google.com into your browser's address box and press enter?"
+This repository is a forked repository in an attempt to answer the age-old interview question "What happens when you type google.com into your browser's address box and press enter?"